 Page 1 of 2

-In the case of the first computer, however, there is far too much controversy.
 For example, you can argue about what exactly constitutes a computer.
 Is there any difference between the first calculator and the first computer?
 Do you actually have to build the beast or is just designing it enough for the honor?
 Should the credit go to the people who soldered the machine together, the people who designed it, or the managers of the team?
 As soon as you start to attempt to answer the question of who invented the first computer you start to realize the question itself has little meaning.

-Some might attempt to accredit J Presper Eckert and John William Mauchly as the fathers of the first electronic digital computer but for all the reasons give above I would prefer to give them the credit for setting up the first computer company - but why not judge for yourself.
+Some might attempt to credit J Presper Eckert and John William Mauchly as the fathers of the first electronic digital computer but for all the reasons give above I would prefer to give them the credit for setting up the first computer company - but why not judge for yourself.

 Left - John William Mauchly (1907-1980)

 Some of the elements that led up to Eckert and Mauchly's work are described in other articles - Shannon's idea to base computers on binary arithmetic and later Von Neumann's invention of the stored program computer.

 In 1940 electronics was a very new, you could even say almost non- existent subject.
 It wasn't at all clear that the best way to build a computer was to use electronic technology as opposed to mechanical or electro-mechanical technology.

 A vaccuum tube - unreliable and expensive